HermannKroll/NarrativeAnnotation/README.md

 ```

 ## Download required data
-Then,additional data must be downloaded.
+Then,additional data (e.g., MeSH and Gene vocabularies) must be downloaded.
 Switch to the NarrativeAnnotation directory and execute the bash script:
 ```
 cd NarrativeAnnotation/